Multi-frequency study of large size radio galaxies 3C 35 and 3C 284: Conclusion

 \section{Conclusion}

-We have presented the multi-frequency radio observations of two large FR II radio galaxies 3C 35 and 3C 284, using the low-frequency GMRT data, and the high-frequency VLA data.
+We have presented the multi-frequency radio observations of two large FR II radio galaxies, 3C 35 and 3C 284, using the low-frequency GMRT data and the high-frequency VLA data.
 We have studied the morphology of the galaxies at different frequencies.
-We search for episodic jet activity in these two galaxies and found no indications of such kind of activity.
+We searched for episodic jet activity in these two galaxies and found no indications of this kind of activity.
 Spectral ageing analysis of these two radio galaxies is performed.
-Two widely studied models for spectral ageing, namely, the KP and JP models are used.
-The more realistic and complex Tribble Model is also used.
+Two widely studied models for spectral ageing, namely, the KP and JP models, are used.
+The more realistic and complex Tribble model is also used.
 The spectral ageing map for each source is presented, where the age variation is shown as a function of position.
-We noticed that the age of the lobes of the galaxy 3C 35 is varying from 40 Myr to 60 Myr at different location of the jet, while for the galaxy 3C 284, the age of lobes is varying between 5 Myr and 20 Myr.
-The spectral age of hot-spots is less compared with the other part of the jet, and it is increasing along with the jet towards the core, which is a natural age variation for an FR II radio galaxy.
-Different physical parameters of two sources like the magnetic field, jet power and lobe speed, are estimated.
-The estimated magnetic field for 3C 35 and 3C 284 are $1.1 \times 10^{-9}$ Tesla and $3.0 \times 10^{-9}$ Tesla respectively.
-The jet power of 3C 35 for the northern and southern lobe is found to be $7.6\times10^{44}$ erg sec$^{-1}$ and $8.1\times10^{44}$ erg sec$^{-1}$ respectively, while for 3C 284, the jet power for the eastern and western lobe is estimated to be $4.1\times10^{46}$ erg sec$^{-1}$ and $2.6\times10^{46}$ erg sec$^{-1}$ respectively.
-We determine the advance speed of the lobes using the standard method employed by \citet{Al87}.
+We noticed that the age of the lobes of galaxy 3C 35 varies from 40 Myr to 60 Myr at different locations of the jet, while for galaxy 3C 284, the age of the lobes varies between 5 Myr and 20 Myr.
+The spectral age of hot-spots is lower compared with the other parts of the jet, and it is increasing along with the jet towards the core, which is a natural age variation for an FR II radio galaxy.
+Different physical parameters of the two sources, like the magnetic field, jet power, and lobe speed, are estimated.
+The estimated magnetic fields for 3C 35 and 3C 284 are $1.1 \times 10^{-9}$ Tesla and $3.0 \times 10^{-9}$ Tesla respectively.
+The jet powers of 3C 35 for the northern and southern lobes are found to be $7.6\times10^{44}$ erg sec$^{-1}$ and $8.1\times10^{44}$ erg sec$^{-1}$ respectively, while for 3C 284, the jet powers for the eastern and western lobes are estimated to be $4.1\times10^{46}$ erg sec$^{-1}$ and $2.6\times10^{46}$ erg sec$^{-1}$ respectively.We determine the advance speed of the lobes using the standard method employed by \citet{Al87}.